comboshreddies/kubectl-line/README.md

 this tool works on top of kubectl named column, being able to pass importat parameteres between executions in pipe sequence

+It can be used as kubectl plugin - kubectl-line, or you can link it as a binary named _ , and you don't have to repeat kubectl line on every execution, you just type _.

+# Passing arguments between pipes
+If any parameter (like kubeconfig file, context, namespace) is being used on the previous pipe (to left) execution, it will be repeated on all other pipe executions (to the right)

+For example:
+_ --context minikube -n test-run get pods | _ get pod {{name}}
+in second execution (_ get pod {{name}} ..) context and namespace are used (passed) from left side of pipe execution, so execution on right is evaluated to kubectl --context minikube -n test-run get pod {{name}}
+and name is replaced for each item in name column that command on the left has printed out.

+If one that runs commands want to explicitly execute some field it can use some of {{ }} tags, explained in sectipon below.

 # Available {{ }} tags